SusriDey/wed11session2/README.md

-this is my firt git repository
+this is my first git repository
 I am making my first change
 This is my third change
 This is my 4th change